Super-Arrhenius temperature dependent viscosity due to liquid-liquid phase separation in the super-cooled Kob-Andersen model: Acknowledgement

 \section{Acknowledgement}

-This work is supported by the Division of Chemical and Biological Sciences, Office of Basic Energy Sciences, U.S. Department of Energy, under Contact No. DE-AC02-07CH11358 with Iowa State University.
+This work was supported by the Division of Chemical and Biological Sciences, Office of Basic Energy Sciences, U.S. Department of Energy, under Contact No. DE-AC02-07CH11358 at Iowa State University.